-Join Chris Grover for an in-depth discussion in this video Creating charts, part of Learn Excel 2010: The Basics.
+Join Chris Grover for an in-depth discussion in this video Creating charts, part of Learning Excel 2010.

 In general, the reason we spend time keeping track of all these numbers is so that we can see and get a handle on the underlying story.
 Is business getting better?
 How much of my household budget goes toward gasoline?
 Excel makes it easy to visualize your numbers by translating them into charts and graphs.
 That's what we'll look at in this lesson.
 So here's a spreadsheet where we keep track of different sales people and the cars that they sell.
 And across the top here we divide sales into quarters and months.

 So suppose we want to zero in on the first month of the year and see what kind of sales each of these salespeople had.
 I'm going to select the first three columns here and then go to insert and take a look at the chart groups here.
 And this is where you decide what format chart will work best for the data that you've chosen.
 I'm going to choose the Column chart, and that's a really common one to use along with Line and Pie, probably.
 We're just going to use this first simple column chart for this data, but you can see there are lots of options.
 Some of these are really just visual options.